Ordet Accessibility Report

 The game offers Last-Ditch hints and you can look up the instruction manual at any time.

 VoiceOver is excellent.
 You swipe left and right to find a letter.
 Double-tap to select a letter, then swipe again to move and tap to select the next letter.
 It announces words you have already found.

-We haven’t documented any accessibility features for Difficulty in Ordet which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Ordet which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to Ordet, and offer accessibility features for Difficulty:

 We've documented 8 accessibility features for Getting Started in Ordet which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 Before you are presented with the home screen, onboarding settings aim to aid you accessing the menus you need to adjust the game to your requirements.
 They can also provide an easier way of turning on important adjustments without digging through menus.

 Onboarding: The first time you open the game, you are asked to confirm options for control, navigation and accessibility settings.
 Games can differ in what they present at this stage, but will count for this, provided they include a streamlined onboarding process.

 Sightless Onboarding: For games playable without sight, the first time you open the game, all menu options and explanations are narrated by default and menus are controlled via a button or stick presses rather than an analogue cursor.
 This enables blind players without sight to get ready to play.